Author: Douglas Niles

 But one question was paramount to the Beastlord.
 “Are there elves?
 I must smite the elves!”

 That quote is a full, complete summary of Malar’s dialogue and characterization.
 Like all of the other evil gods in Douglas Niles’ novels, he’s not a real character with personality or motivations; he’s just an outside force whose purpose is to kick-start the plot.
 Talos, the designated villain from the previous book, shows up again here too.
 He’s gotten one of his minions to give a cursed magic mirror to one of the protagonists so that he can look through it and see what the heroes are up to on the Material Plane.
 But wait… why does he need to look through a mirror to know what’s happening?
 Isn’t he a god?
 Can’t he just know what’s going on down there?
-There’s no explanation given for his odd lack of awareness; it just makes him an even less impressive god.
+There’s no explanation given for his odd lack of awareness, so it just makes him an even less impressive god.

 Fortunately, it’s not entirely about gods and giant murder-beasts.
-The protagonists’ plot thread centres around the royal Kendrick family’s efforts to rescue King Tristan from imprisonment, with a subplot about Dierdre, the younger daughter, turning evil and crazy.
-Apparently our hero from the previous trilogy has been captured by underwater monsters and held for ransom; his wife and children have to enlist the elves’ help in rescuing him because apparently elves are specialists in undersea exploration.
+The protagonists’ plot thread centres around the royal Kendrick family’s efforts to rescue King Tristan from imprisonment, with a subplot about Deirdre, the younger daughter, turning evil and crazy.
+Apparently our hero from the previous trilogy has been captured by underwater monsters and held for ransom, so his wife and children have to enlist the elves’ help in rescuing him because apparently elves are specialists in undersea exploration.
 But the local elves have problems of their own: Malar has sent a giant kaiju monster to destroy their civilization, and they’re busy being eaten.
 Our protagonists instead have to make a dangerous sea voyage to Evermeet, the hidden elven homeland, to find help, then storm a city full of sea monsters.

 For all my complaints about the villains, this plot is probably the strongest that Niles has written yet for one simple reason: at long last, the heroes actually feel like they have agency.
 There are no gods sending them dozens of vague ominous portents, leading them by the nose from place to place, or constantly intervening to rescue them from danger.
 Instead they come up with a plan and execute it themselves, which is just so extraordinarily refreshing after his last seven books of divinely-driven bollocks.
 It still has the distracting whiff of contrivance about it, though, where characters will know things they can’t possibly know because it keeps the plot simpler.
 For instance, there’s how all the humans and elves instinctively believe that the king’s kidnapping and the giant elf-eating monster are somehow related, even though there’s not the slightest shred of in-story evidence to suggest that — only the author’s need to get the humans and elves to cooperate.
-Or how Dierdre sees a giant squid in her mirror and magically knows that it’s actually the polymorphed form of the guy she slept with in the last book.
+Or how Deirdre sees a giant squid in her mirror and magically knows that it’s actually the polymorphed form of the guy she slept with in the last book.
 Or how the humans effortlessly find the sea monster city on the dark floor of a trackless ocean without a guide or map.
 Those sorts of things.
 Still, even if the story is shaky, I’m willing to cut it a little slack for the relative lack of meddling gods compared to his other works.

 The setting is unexpectedly interesting, going further afield than the other Moonshae books.
 We see the mysterious elven isle of Evermeet for the first time; it won’t make another appearance in the novels for about six years.
 And the undersea exploration bits are a welcome change from the usual forests and dungeons, even if the author doesn’t pay much attention to details like light and pressure.

-This book has a running theme of elves being racist, where they keep getting upset at the humans’ presence in their protected sanctuaries and then the humans have to overcome their good-natured racism with honesty and openness.
+This book has a running theme of elves being racist, where they keep getting upset at the humans’ presence in their protected sanctuaries and then the humans overcome their good-natured racism with honesty and openness.
 It doesn’t work on a couple of levels.
 It feels too easily dispelled, for one — if someone’s spent centuries in a cultural bubble absorbing prejudiced attitudes, that shouldn’t get swept away in the course of the first week in which they interact with humans.
-Characters doing a complete 180-degree turn on their racist attitudes in the course of a couple scenes is the stuff of television after-school specials; complex characters should have complex problems.
+Characters doing a complete 180-degree turn on their racist attitudes in the course of a couple of scenes is the stuff of television after-school specials; complex characters should have complex problems.
 And furthermore, the elves’ racism actually has a really good foundation: they point out how the aggressive, expansionist humans are outbreeding them and wearing their species down by sheer attrition.
 The elves need their hidden sanctuaries like Synnoria and Evermeet just to survive in the long run, so their unease about letting humans in is actually quite sensible.

 Thus far, nobody but Elaine Cunningham can write elves well.
 All the elves in The Coral Kingdom are perfect and good and beautiful, living in harmony in their graceful crystal-spired cities until some outside force shows up to cause problems.
 They’re just a straightforward utopia, lacking any of the complications or texture that a real society has.